Our Computing Curriculum

 If you have any questions or concerns at all about the online safety of your child, or require further information please feel free to contact your child’s class teacher via Tapestry, phone or email.
 We are always here to help and support you.

-Thank you so much to our PCSO for carrying out an e-safety talk for parents on Thursday 21st October.
+Thank you so much to our PCSO for carrying out an e-safety talk for parents in February.
 Following the meeting, here are some links to websites that parents may find useful for accessing more information on keeping children safe online.
 I would highly recommend the Common Sense Media site for checking age restrictions on apps, games, movies and websites.

 If you would like an further information, or have any questions please feel free to contact school.

 Every year at Street Lane, we celebrate Safer Internet Day by holding a whole school e-safety day.
-This year, as part of our work to ensure that we all stay safe online at Street Lane Primary we organised a day of activities, centred around how to stay safe when online and knowing what to do if we don’t feel safe.
+This year, as part of our work to ensure that we all stay safe online at Street Lane Primary we organised an e-safety week which included activities centred around how to stay safe when online and knowing what to do if we don’t feel safe.